saggins/mood/README.md

 ## Things to do
  - Add multiplayer
- - Multiple point light shadow mapping
+ - Fix weird light fragments near walls from shadow mapping
+    - Also stop hardcoding far plane
  - HUD
- - Improved map loader